Luca-maxwell99/manchester-property-challenge-lbg/README.md

 - Interactive dashboard built in **Power BI**
 - Agile-inspired documentation and modular code structure

+### Summary and Goals

+- To summarise this project, I will be taking a dataset, in parquet format

 ## Tech Stack

 - Python (Polars for its columnar and parallelised properties, PyArrow)